 The 2D TVD solver has been specifically developed to provide an accurate representation of two-dimensional 'shocks' (rapid changes in water surface profile), addressing the limitations of solvers found in other software.
 It is capable of modelling sub-critical flow and is widely used for modelling dam breach, very steep catchments or flow down spillways.
 For rapidly varying flow, where hydraulic jumps may occur, the TVD solver generates more stable and smoother solutions as it’s particularly suited to modelling steep changes in velocity and water level.

 The 2D TVD solver can be dynamically linked to Flood Modeller's industry-leading 1D River solver to enable an integrated modelling approach.
 Multiple 2D model domains, with different cell size and orientation, can be incorporated into a single model.
 This allows you to undertake more detailed analysis within an urban environment, whilst modelling the entire area of interest, without significantly increasing model run times.
-Results can then be analysed used a wide-range of analysis and visualisation tools.
+Results can then be analysed using a wide-range of analysis and visualisation tools.

 Explore 2D results in the core map interface, overlaid on the built-in background mapping and any other contextual layers.
 The built-in animation functions enable you to view and record a complete picture of your model results.